Create a culture that means business™

 Reward more with less

-While financial incentives can be an effective way to motivate and reward employees, employers shouldn’t rely on periodic payout as their only method of engagement.
+While financial incentives can be an effective way to motivate and reward employees, employers shouldn’t rely on periodic payout and annual bonus plans as their only method of engagement.
 Managers and employees should recognize each other and celebrate accomplishments both large and small all throughout the year.
 Real-time recognition that’s tied directly to an employee’s contribution is often more effective than the annual bonus—and it costs a lot less.

-And if you're running a recognition program manually with spreadsheets and closets full of rewards, you should know that there is a better way.
-Check out this whitepaper to learn how to make things easier.
+And if you’re running a recognition program manually with spreadsheets and closets full of rewards, you should know that there is a better way.
+Check out this white paper to learn how to make things easier.